We have a problem in coaching. And even more so in life coaching.

 Variations on this question pepper our social media threads from time to time and I find myself answering them with some degree of sympathy for their underlying challenge.

-To give a couple of examples in the last month:
+To give a couple of examples from our Facebook page:

 The truth is that coaches don’t really coach.
 At least, not in the sense that people often think about coaching.
 Nor, indeed, do counsellors counsel!